• Skip to primary navigation

 Here is a list of side dishes that are commonly served by Middle Easterners when eating falafel which have been categorized by dips and sauces, salads, side dishes.

 A combination of these will help to create a satisfying vegan main dish.
-Want to read about is falafel vegan? an article that dives into what to look out for.
+Yes falafel is vegan, this article that dives into what to look out for.

 Dips and Sauces